wso2/ETAC/outlooks/blockchain4integration_outlook.md

 Blockchain improves efficiencies by supporting the seamless establishment of trust between participants (humans or systems) in an integration scenario and making participants accountable for their actions.

-The following discussion assumes a scenario in which blockchain-based identifiers, known as  Distributed Identifiers (DIDs) [14]) and verifiable claims[15] defined by W3C specifications are widely adopted.
+The following discussion assumes a scenario in which blockchain-based identifiers, known as  Distributed Identifiers (DIDs) [[14](https://w3c-ccg.github.io/did-spec/)]) and verifiable claims[[15](https://www.w3.org/TR/verifiable-claims-data-model/)] defined by W3C specifications are widely adopted.
 The former enables everyone to have a DID to which their verifiable claims can be attached.
 Verifiable claims are proof of claims provided by authorities.
 For example, “Department of Motor Vehicles” (or DMV) may issue a verifiable claim confirming your name and address while the university you attended may issue a claim confirming your degree.

 For example, if blockchain is widely adopted, each actor will have an identifier (DID) and verifiable claims that will confirm this person’s attributes.
 When a party wants to interact with an unknown one, he can verify the unknown party securely and cheaply using verifiable claims.
 Before blockchain, this kind of transaction was handled by third parties or lawyers.
 Blockchain enables these transactions, instantly and without facilitators, bringing efficiency to trusted transactions.
 Furthermore, seamless trust establishment allows participants to assume less about each other, making them more loosely coupled while being even more integrated.

 Additionally, an immutable ledger can capture the activities of participants, which can be audited and cannot be refuted.
 This activity record creates strong incentives for participants to behave responsibly.
 For instance, if an internet service requires a verifiable claim asserting that a user’s identity needs to be issued by the country he lives in, it stops him from creating a new account if he was banned due to misconduct.

 Moreover, the wide adoption of blockchain establishes a higher bar of accountability.
 For example, many individuals or organizations would refuse to do business with entities that can't establish their trust via blockchain.
 Also, stakeholders will demand a higher level of visibility about activities from governments, organizations, and even individuals when they act in the public sphere.
 Donors want to track how their money is spent, and citizens will request details how their tax money is spent.
-More and more, those future transactions will be integrations require high levels of accountability.
+More and more, those future transactions will be integrations and require high levels of accountability.

 ## Network effects and Interactions
 Let’s now examine the network effects and interactions associated with blockchain.